smnorris/pgdata/README.md

 # pgdb

-A collection of common postgres tasks, wrapped around psycopg2 and sqlalchemy and taken mostly from a fork of [dataset](https://dataset.readthedocs.org/)
+An irregularly maintained collection of python functions for working with postgres, posted here for my own convenience... you probably shouldn't use this.
+The module wraps around psycopg2 and sqlalchemy and was taken almost verbatim from a fork of [dataset](https://dataset.readthedocs.org/)

 Primary differences from dataset:
 - schema handling improved (although dataset may be better now)
+- adds some functions and types that are useful (mostly postgis related)
 - a raw psycopg2 connection is used for custom sql (`query` and `execute` functions) rather than going through sqlalchemy
-- functions I don't need have been removed (locking, freezing, etc)
+- many dataset functions I don't need are stripped (locking, freezing, etc)

-https://github.com/paulchakravarti/pgwrap also used for inspiration.
+https://github.com/paulchakravarti/pgwrap was also used for inspiration.

 ## Usage